-We recorded net restructuring charges of \$2.5 million and \$6.1 million for the three and six months ended June 26, 2010, respectively, and \$0.3 million and \$7.9 million in the comparable periods of fiscal 2009.
-The restructuring plans implemented in the first and second quarters of 2010 are discussed below.
+We recorded net restructuring charges of \$8.5 million and \$14.6 million for the three and nine months ended September 25, 2010, respectively, and zero and \$7.9 million in the comparable periods of fiscal 2009.
+The restructuring plans implemented in the first three quarters of fiscal 2010 are discussed below.

 In the first quarter of fiscal 2010, we implemented a restructuring plan (the "Q1 2010 Restructuring Plan") intended to align resources in continuation of our global regionalization strategy to place more decision-making in regions close to our semiconductor customers.
-As part of this regionalization strategy, we moved certain assembly and test operations from our back-end manufacturing processes in Livermore, California to Asia, and planned to bring-up and qualify our back-end manufacturing operations in Singapore.
+As part of this regionalization strategy, we initiated the moving of certain assembly and test operations from our back-end manufacturing processes in Livermore, California to Asia, and planned to bring-up and qualify our back-end manufacturing operations in Singapore.
 As a result of this restructuring plan, our worldwide headcount was expected to be reduced by 106 full-time employees.
 The activities comprising the reduction in force were expected to be completed by the end of the first quarter of fiscal 2011.
-We recorded \$3.6 million and \$27,000 in charges for the Q1 2010 Restructuring Plan in the first and second quarter of fiscal 2010, which were all related to severance and related benefits.

-In the second quarter of fiscal 2010, we announced a series of corporate initiatives, including a reduction in workforce, that represented a renewed focus on streamlining and simplifying our operations as well as reducing our quarterly operating costs (the "Q2 2010 Restructuring Plan").
-These actions included reducing the scope of the previously contemplated manufacturing operations in Korea, resulting in a reduction of workforce of 16 employees related to the assembly and test function.
+In the second quarter of fiscal 2010, we announced a series of corporate initiatives, including a reduction in workforce, which represented a renewed focus on streamlining and simplifying our operations as well as reducing our quarterly operating costs (the "Q2 2010 Restructuring Plan").
+These actions included reducing the scope of the previously contemplated manufacturing operations in Korea, resulting in a reduction of workforce of 16 employees related to the assembly and test function, and undertaking a plan to rescind the previously issued severance arrangements for certain employees impacted by the Q1 2010 Restructuring Plan.
+As a result of this rescission plan, as of June 26, 2010, we had reversed \$3.3 million of accrual for the severance costs booked in conjunction with the Q1 2010 Restructuring Plan, including the accrued retention bonus to date.
+As of September 25, 2010, we have completed this rescission plan.

 Additionally, we undertook a further workforce reduction of 67 employees spread across all functions of the organization to further streamline and simplify our operations and reduce operating costs.
 The activities comprising the reduction in force are expected to be substantially completed by the end of the fourth quarter of fiscal 2010.